 The facilities, the instructor, and any other class resources are available only for the completion of art within the class environment.
 They must not be utilized for any purpose inconsistent with this guideline.
-The students will not utilize the resources for commercial purposes, or for recreation (building home projects and the such.) or for any reason that the instructor does not deem appropriate or safe.
+The students will not utilize the resources for commercial purposes, or for recreation (building home projects and such) or for any reason that the professor does not deem appropriate or safe.

-The student is required to observe all safety instructions posted in the shop, or given orally by the professor or the assistants.
-The professor reserves the right to prevent a student from using a particular tool or technique if in his opinion the student lacks competency to complete the task safely, or if the activity is unsafe.
+SAFETY: The student is required to observe all safety instructions presented in demonstrations, posted in the shop, or given orally by the professor or the assistants.

+The professor reserves the right to prevent a student from using a particular tool or technique if in his opinion the student lacks competency to complete the task safely.